azamuktam/aws-saa-c03-guides/topic-guides/17-SQS-SNS-Kinesis.md

 SNS → Fraud service
 ```

-The application does not have a queue where the messages can wait for that consumer.
+There is no queue where the messages can wait for that consumer.

 With SQS: